quantum-tinkerer/pymablock/docs/source/tutorial/getting_started.md

 subspace_eigenvectors = [evecs[:, :3], evecs[:, 3:]]

 H_tilde, U, U_adjoint = block_diagonalize(
-  hamiltonian=hamiltonian, subspace_eigenvectors=subspace_eigenvectors
+  hamiltonian=hamiltonian, subspace_eigenvectors=subspace_eigenvectors,
+  algorithm="general"
 )
 ```

 :::{important}
-{autolink}`~pymablock.block_diagonalize` transforms everything to the basis of `subspace_vectors`, such that, for example, the unperturbed Hamiltonian
+{autolink}`~pymablock.block_diagonalize` transforms everything to the basis of
+`subspace_vectors`, such that, for example, the unperturbed Hamiltonian becomes
-becomes diagonal.
+diagonal.

 Accordingly `U` is the unitary transformation that block-diagonalizes
 the Hamiltonian in the eigenbasis of $H_0$.